andlessa/MonoXSMS/CMS-EXO-20-004/validation/generation-and-selection.md

 The Mono-V overlap removal is not considered since we only generated are Monojet events.
 For the remaining selection variables, the $p_{T}^{miss}$ quality filters and Leading AK4 jet  energy fractions involve a multiple set of benchmarks described here (ref).

 The event selection is implemented through this [python script](../../cms_exo_20_004-Recast.py), using the root file output from the event generation.
 This [README](../../README.md) card describes step by step how to generate events, apply the necessary cuts, combine the data and finally estimate the upper limit on the signal events.
+When perfoming the event selection, we apply the cut $p_{T} > 150$ GeV for the spin-1 mediator case only.
+The same selection was made on the CMS analysis, however this occurs during event generation.